-If you experience a drop in FPS while playing your favorite games in Windows 10, find out which factors affect the way video games are displayed on your computer, and learn 6 things that you can do to improve graphics performance and increase FPS for a better gaming experience.
+When playing your favorite games in Windows 10, FPS will drop, which will affect your gaming experience.
+This article will introduce you to what factors affect the FPS of video games on your computer, and provide 6 ways to increase FPS for a better gaming experience.

 There are many factors that affect the FPS performance of the game.
 Here, we will focus on three factors that affect the frame rate, which are interrelated: